 On her interviews with The Training Beta and Power Company Climbing podcasts, Shannon comes across as a down-to-earth gal who likes to challenge herself with outdoor sports and martial arts.
 She has a PhD in nutritional physiology and works at Gnarly Nutrition, a small sports-nutrition company based in Utah.

 Below Shannon offers her personal story alongside a condensed explanation of the role supplements can play as we explore our athletic potentials.
-Her interview offers a simplified approach to the often overly-complicated world of supplements; I know I can enter the supplement aisle better equipped now to find what I need and leave the rest to whole food.
+Her interview provides a simplified approach to the often overly-complicated world of supplements; I know I can enter the supplement aisle better equipped now to find what I need and leave the rest to whole food.

 Meet Shannon O'Grady, PhD